e05bf027/md-work-on-ml-for-proning/README.md

 - haematology blood tests
 - biochemical blood tests

 Data gathered from the Wizard can be logged as ‘verified’ or ‘not verified’.
-‘Verified’ data has been reviewed and approved by nursing or laboratory staff at least once per hour.
-The Arterial Blood Gas (AB) data is manually entered by the nurse at the patient bedside, and is copied directly from a printout from the point-of-care (POC) analysers.
+‘Verified’ data has been reviewed and approved at least once per hour.
+The Arterial Blood Gas (ABG) data is manually entered by the nurse at the patient bedside, and is copied directly from a printout that comes from, the point-of-care (POC) analysers that process ABG samples.
 The analysers are not directly connected to Metavision.
 Other blood tests are integrated directly into Metavision, having been verified in the hospital laboratory.

-This data was then wrangled using `tidyverse` tools in R to gather it into a 'tidy' format.
+This data was then wrangled using `tidyverse` tools in R to gather it into a 'tidy' format to enable further analysis.

 The result of this process produces a time-series dataframe for each patient.
 A total of 135 patients were processed.
-From each of these patients available Arterial Blood Gas (ABG) data, basic laboratory blood tests, ventilator settings, and basic cardiovascular observations were isolated prior to when the patient was placed in the prone position.
-At other pints, all this ata (excepting that of laboratory blood tests) was documented at the following key moments:
+From each of these patients, available Arterial Blood Gas (ABG) data, basic laboratory blood tests, ventilator settings, and basic cardiovascular observations were isolated prior to being placed in the prone position.
+At other points, all this data (except laboratory blood tests) was documented at the following key moments:

 - immediately prior to the patient being placed in the prone position
 - immediately following being placed in the prone position